AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

 **IMPORTANT:** You must ensure **the versions of all of your Spectrum Web Components installed are the same,** or you will see errors upon build or while running.
 You may want to just open your `package.json` file at this point to double check to ensure they all match, before moving on.

-1. Add the imports for the new components to the `src/index.js` file with the following block:
+1. Add the following list of imports for the new components into your `src/index.js` file with the following block:

     ```js
     import "@spectrum-web-components/button/sp-button.js";